salvnetto/FootStats-Data/README.md

-# DYNMO - Datasets and Predictive Models for Football
+# FootStats - Datasets and Predictive Models for Football

 ## Overview

-The `DYNMO` package facilitates game outcome analysis using statistical learning techniques.
+The `FootStats` package facilitates game outcome analysis using statistical learning techniques.
 It is designed for modeling and predicting football match results based on various statistical features.